feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 In this case, we recommend using one of the more [scalable materialization engines](./scaling-feast.md#scaling-materialization), such as the [Bytewax Materialization Engine](../reference/batch-materialization/bytewax.md), or the [Snowflake Materialization Engine](../reference/batch-materialization/snowflake.md).
 Users may also need to [write a custom materialization engine](../how-to-guides/customizing-feast/creating-a-custom-materialization-engine.md) to work on their existing infrastructure.

-The Bytewax materialization engine can run materialization on existing kubernetes cluster.
+The Bytewax materialization engine can run materialization on an existing Kubernetes cluster.
 An example configuration of this in a `feature_store.yaml` is as follows:

 ```yaml
 batch_engine: